acxgray/acxgray/README.md

 # About Me
-a 4th Year BS Information Technology Student, Back-end Web Developer based from Quezon City, Philippines
+I'm a 4th Year BS Information Technology Student and Back-end Web Developer based from Quezon City, Philippines.
+Currently learning and advancing on MERN Stack.
+I want to learn more by building scalable apps/systems and to be trained also.

 # Stacks
 ### Front-End